The Fox Creek Canal is the oldest man-made tidewater canal in the United States, dug in 1820. The following was written by Thomas Franklin Waters:

 Despite these liberal terms no one seems to have had enterprise or capital to complete the work and it was not till 1820 that a stock company was formed which dug a navigable canal from Fox Creek to Chebacco or Essex River. $1100 was expended but the tolls on traffic were sufficient to pay nearly six per cent on the investment.
 Much ship timber was brought down the Merrimack through Parker river and the canal for the Essex ship yards.”

 1694.
 “Granted that such persons of Ipswich, as will, may have liberty to cut the cut through on the hither side of Castle Neck ; and if any pass through, who do not help do it, they shall pay for a passage as the selectmen set the price.”
 “Whoever will cut the cut through the marsh by Mr. Eppes’ sufficient for boats to pass through laden, shall have liberty.
 Such as pay about 5 shillings towards doing it, shall pass free.
-Such as pay nothing, shall be charged 3d. in money for a cord of wood, or load of hay, or ton of other loading.”
+Such as pay nothing, shall be charged in money, a cord of wood, or load of hay, or ton of other loading.”

 1820.
 A company became incorporated for having a canal from Ipswich to Essex.
 It was made navigable early in 1821.
 Its length is about half a mile.
 It commences at Fox Creek and runs to Chebacco River.
 It cost near $1100.
 This stock is divided into twenty-seven shares of forty dollars each, and pays nearly six per cent, on the original amount.
 As an inlet to Essex from Merrimack River for ship timber, it has kept this article down lower than it would be, had dependence been placed solely on what the vicinity would supply.